-Pressure transmitters for oil and gas applications must meet a combination of explosion protection, material and functional safety requirements.
-Hazardous-location approval, NACE MR0175 sour service compliance, SIL rating and the exact wetted materials all need to match the installation.
-This guide covers the key criteria and leads directly into the sensor selector.
+Selecting a pressure transmitter for oil and gas applications starts with the combination of explosion protection, material and functional safety requirements that apply to the installation.
+Hazardous-location approval, NACE MR0175 sour service compliance, SIL capability and the exact wetted materials all need to match the installation — the specific combination depends on the installation type, location and operator specification.

 Typically required for European and international installations in classified hazardous areas.
 Many onshore oil and gas process areas are classified as Zone 1 or Zone 2, depending on the area classification.
 North American projects usually require FM, CSA, UL or cULus hazardous-location approval instead.